KulEDmitr/geometric_lib/docs/docs.md

 ### Triangle.py

 #### area(int: a, int: h) -> int: area
-Parameters: a (int): side of a triangle, h (int): height of a triangle
+Parameters: a (positive int): side of a triangle, h (positive int): height of a triangle
-Returns: (int) area of the triangle
+Returns: (positive int) area of the triangle
+Raises: TypeErorr if value is not integer and ValueError if it's negative or zero

 ```
 >>> area(3, 4)